Building A Better Folding Trailer Tongue

 To make things align, the bolts are in place, and tight, through the steel tubes to hold things all together for welding.

 Note: Extra bolts hold things tight for welding.
-Because the intense heat changes the temper of the bolts, we install new bolts after fabrication for use with the trailer.
+Then, because the intense heat changes the temper of the bolts, we install new bolts after fabrication for use with the finished trailer.

-As with building a trailer frame, everything is carefully tacked together, then full welds are progressively done later.
-Time for cooling is allowed since all that welding (heat) in one area will certainly distort things we would rather keep straight.
+As with building a trailer frame, we carefully tack everything together, then progressively apply full welds later.
+Time for cooling between the welding (to avoid heat concentration) helps so that one area will not distort things where we would rather keep them straight.

 Finalizing The Folding Trailer Tongue Build